syncfusion-content/blazor-docs/blazor/diagram-component/interaction.md

                 X = 100,
                 Y = 100
             },
-            // Enable DragSegmentThumb constraints to segment editing Constraints = ConnectorConstraints.Default | ConnectorConstraints.DragSegmentThumb,
+            // Enable DragSegmentThumb constraints to segment editing.
+            Constraints = ConnectorConstraints.Default | ConnectorConstraints.DragSegmentThumb,
             Style = new ShapeStyle() { StrokeColor = "#6f409f", StrokeWidth = 1 },
             TargetPoint = new DiagramPoint() { X = 300, Y = 300 },
              //Specify the segments type as Orthogonal.
             Type = ConnectorSegmentType.Orthogonal,
-             //Create a new segment with length and direction Segments = new DiagramObjectCollection<ConnectorSegment>()
+             //Create a new segment with length and direction.
+            Segments = new DiagramObjectCollection<ConnectorSegment>()
             {
                 new OrthogonalSegment